In terms of the Prevention of Illegal Eviction from and Unlawful Occupation of Land Act no. 19 of 1998 (“PIE”)

 Owning property as an investment can be lucrative, but it’s also a big responsibility.
-Property rental in a residential capacity is a popular passive income generator among many South Africans but not everyone getting into this market are aware of the pitfuls, legal obligations and issues they can run into.
-It’s all good and well when your property is an income-earning asset, but what happens when your tenants aren’t paying or breaches your lease agreement?
+Property rental in a residential capacity is a popular passive income generator among many South Africans, but not everyone getting into this market is aware of the pitfalls, legal obligations, and issues they can run into.
+It’s all good and well when your property is an income-earning asset, but what happens when your tenants aren’t paying or breach your lease agreement?
 In South Africa, there are a few legal actions to take when you plan to evict your tenant.

 Have the Right Agreements in Place

 Although it’s not compulsory, it’s highly recommended for landlords to have a written lease agreement in place.
-This document should clearly list the consequences of breaching so that both parties are protected should they not follow through their obligations.
-Once the tenant is in breach of the agreement, you are legally entitled to start the eviction process.
+The lease agreement should clearly set out the rights and obligations of each party, in order for both parties to be protected should they not follow through on their obligations.
+When the tenant fails to vacate the property, once the lease agreement has been validly cancelled or terminated, you are legally entitled to start the eviction process.